 The Institute for Solid State Physics (ISSP) was established in 1957 as a national joint research institute at the University of Tokyo to promote condensed matter physics and materials science research in Japan.
 In 2010, ISSP was granted a license to operate as a joint research center and act as a center of excellence in condensed matter physics and materials science.
 Since its inception, Research, Human Capability Development, and Joint Usage are the core axes of our activities.

 To lead the cutting-edge research in the studies of the physical properties of materials.

 - To develop medium- and large-scale state-of-the-art research equipment for opening or advancing new research fields.

-- As a Joint Research center, develop new fields of academic research based on ideas colleceted from a broad research community.
+- As a Joint Usage / Research center, develop new fields of academic research based on ideas colleceted from a broad research community.

 - Promote prominent young scholars and personnel exchange.